We’ve picked out a selection of our favourite bijou places to stay for your next trip to the Mallorcan capital, bookable with Culture Trip.

 This artsy boutique property is nestled deep among the quaint narrow lanes of Palma Old Town, making it perfectly located for exploring the city’s tourist attractions and nightlife.
 The hotel fuses original and contemporary architectural features with an eclectic collection of vintage furniture and artworks throughout.
 Each of its 33 rooms is individually styled, with an edgy combination of exposed walls, design furnishings and snazzy decorative touches.
 A chic but welcoming bar-restaurant opens up to a leafy secluded terrace, which makes a great setting for a gin-based nightcap.

-The buildings that this high-end boutique hotel occupies date to even before Jaume I conquered the island, over 700 years ago.
+This high-end boutique hotel occupies a building that dates back more than 700 years, before James I of Aragon conquered the island.
 Refurbished over the years and most importantly during the Italian Renaissance, Can Cera’s stunning architecture has been maintained in the style of a 17th-century palazzo, with exposed beams, high sculpted ceilings and a wonderful sweeping marble staircase.
 It’s set in the heart of Palma’s Old Town, a short stroll from all the city’s most historic attractions.

 Set in the quieter side of Palma’s richly historic Old Town, the Hotel Sant Francesc oozes effortless style, from its beautiful period-chic reception to its gorgeous rooftop terrace overlooking the eponymous church.
 Most of the original neoclassical features of this 19th-century mansion have been meticulously restored, but with a light contemporary touch that makes for achingly eye-pleasing results.
 But it’s not all aesthetics: there’s an outstanding fine dining restaurant, high-tech in-room amenities and a rooftop swimming pool with a poolside sushi bar that puts the icing on one very luxurious cake.